Skip to main content

 • How would supporting your cause help build their business?

 You don’t have to be a giant organization with a famous name to appeal to for-profits.
-Waters notes,“ If you can’t connect with businesses based on your brand recognition, you have to connect based on what you offer, your marketing benefits.
+In Cause Marketing for Dummies, Waters notes,“ If you can’t connect with businesses based on your brand recognition, you have to connect based on what you offer, your marketing benefits.
 We beat out many a nonprofit because we had a better package to offer.
 It’s not always about the cause.
 That’s why they call it cause marketing.”

 3. Build a Relationship